AMUSED(1) General Commands Manual AMUSED(1)

 [on|off]

 Enable or disable the consume mode.
-When consume mode is enabled the tracks are removed from the playlist once played until the end.
+When consume mode is enabled the tracks are removed from the playing queue once played completely.
 Without arguments toggle the current status.

 Erase the playlist.

-Play the first song in the playing queue that matches pattern (a basic case-insensitive regexp).
+Play the first song in the playing queue that contains the given case-insensitive substring.

 [file]

 Load a playlist from file or standard input.
 A playlist is a list of paths to music files given one per line and optionally prefixed by ‘> ’ or two spaces.
-If the list was generated by amused show -p restore also the position in the playlist.
-Otherwise, if already playing something, try to match the currently song in the new list.
-Failing that, the playlist will be played from the first track onwards.
+If the list was generated by amused show -p, restore also the position in the playing queue.
+Otherwise, if already playing something, try to match the currently played song in the new queue.

 [events]